MLQE-PE: A Multilingual Quality Estimation and Post-Editing Dataset: Baseline performance

 \section{Baseline performance}

 We report the performance of baseline systems trained on the MLQE-PE data. \edit{The baselines trained on HTER and DA scores both follow the predictor-estimator architecture \cite{Kim2017} and are implemented using the OpenKiwi framework \cite{kepler-etal-2019-openkiwi}.
+The hyper-parameters used to train the baseline models are provided in Table \ref{tab:baselines-hyper-params}.

 For the predictor (feature extraction) part, we use pre-trained, multilingual XLM-RoBERTa encoders \cite{conneau-etal-2020-unsupervised}.
 For both baselines the huggingface implementation of the XLM-RoBERTa \texttt{base} model is used~\footnote{\url{https://huggingface.co/transformers/pretrained_models.html}}.
-The \texttt{xlm-roberta-base} model is first fine-tuned on the concatenated source and target sentences from the train and development partitions of all language pairs (see Table \ref{tab:data_statistics}).
+The \texttt{xlm-roberta-base} encoder is first fine-tuned on the concatenated source and target sentences from the train and development partitions of all language pairs (see Table \ref{tab:data_statistics}).
 The fine-tuning uses a masked language modeling (MLM) loss.\footnote{We use a script based on: \url{https://github.com/huggingface/transformers/blob/master/examples/legacy/run_language_modeling.py} with \texttt{per\_machine\_train\_batch\_size} set to $16$ and \texttt{block\_size} set to $512$.} The fine-tuned model is then used to jointly encode the source and target sentences, with target first.
 The predictor features are generated using average pooling over the target embeddings and forwarded to the estimator module which corresponds to a feed-forward layer.
 The combined model parameters ($\sim 281 M$ parameters) are trained on the combined training data for the DA and HTER tasks respectively ($7000$ sentence pairs for each language pair).
-The available combined development data (($1000$ sentence pairs for each language pair)) was used to perform early stopping.
-The parameters used to train the baselines are provided in Table \ref{tab:baselines-hyper-params}.
+The available combined development data ($1000$ sentence pairs for each language pair) was used to perform early stopping.
 Note that the configurations follow the configuration file format of OpenKiwi and any additional configurations not mentioned in Table \ref{tab:baselines-hyper-params} are identical to the default ones shown in the github configuration file.\footnote{\url{https://github.com/Unbabel/OpenKiwi/blob/master/config/xlmroberta.yaml}}}